System Design Space

 GetAngular and the birth of AngularJS

-The framework starts as a local initiative inside Google: Misko Hevery's prototype radically simplifies complex legacy code in Google Feedback.
+The framework starts as a local initiative inside Google: Misko Hevery's prototype radically simplifies legacy code in Google Feedback.

 2012